 In application development, we're also bringing ABAP developers closer to BTP, so that they can leverage their existing investments in ABAP and build on them, as they're using BTP to extend.
 A lot of our existing customers have a rich skillset in ABAP development.
 It’s a huge opportunity to bring these developers and their knowledge along as our customers modernize their stack.

 For integration, the big focus is migrating our customers’ integrations from on-prem to the cloud along with their applications.
-We had a lot of customers doing what we call PI-PO, meaning SAP Process Integration and SAP Process Orchestration for the integration of on-premise applications.
+We had a lot of customers doing what we call PI-PO, meaning SAP Process Integration and SAP Process Orchestration for the integration of on-premises applications.
 Supporting customers in migrating those to the cloud with SAP Integration Suite is a big focus area.

 The third one is tying our products back to the end-to-end business transformation offering from SAP Signavio.
 Before customers start their journey, we recommend that they introspect their business processes, understand the bottlenecks, understand where they need to make improvements, and use that to drive changes and automations that they can do on BTP.